-Off-page SEO techniques are more important than ever.
+Off-page SEO techniques are more important than ever if you want to increase web traffic.

 This is due to the emphasis Google places on links to a blog.